What Is Frontotemporal Dementia?

 The doctor can help you manage your symptoms with certain medications and therapies, including:

-- Antidepressants to help with behavioral issues
+- Antidepressants to help with mood and behavior

 - Speech therapy to help with communication problems